lammps/lammps/doc/src/fix_mdi_aimd.rst

 The examples/mdi directory contains input scripts perfoming AIMD in this manner with LAMMPS acting as both a driver and an engine (surrogate for a QM code).
-The examples/README file explains how to launch both client and server codes so that they communicate using the MDI library via either MPI or sockets.
+The examples/README file explains how to launch both driver and engine codes so that they communicate using the MDI library via either MPI or sockets.
 Any QM code that supports MDI could be used in place of LAMMPS acting as a QM surrogate.
 See the :doc:`Howto mdi <Howto_mdi>` page for a current list (March 2022) of